oz/cyprio.net/about.md

 to a fat [Canon 5D][5d] (mark 2 at the time) which kept me busy for years with its billions megapixels, until I sold it.
 Canon makes great DSLRs and some excellent lenses, but I wanted [lighter and less flashy gear][xt1].
 I also did not need that much megapixels.
+I usually carry a [Ricoh GRIIIx][ricoh-gr3x], because it's light and very capable if you actually want to make pictures.

 Meanwhile I had been playing with borrowed [Holga][holga] and [Diana][diana] cameras ; but no matter how terrible tools they were in